Kick ’em when they’re down

 ‡ I’ll repeat the caveat that this is an in silico simulation of what happens in a beehive.
 Undoubtedly it’s not perfect, but it serves to illustrate the point well.
 It’s freely available, runs on PC and Mac computers, and is reasonably well-documented.
 In the simulations shown here the virtual colony was ‘primed’ with 20 mites at the beginning of the year.
 BEEHAVE was run using all the default settings – climate, forage etc. – with the additional application of a miticide (95% effective) in the middle of the months indicated.
 Full details of the modelling have already been posted.

 § The National Bee Unit recommend Varroa levels are maintained below 1000 throughout the season.
 Without treatment, 20 mites at the start of the season can easily replicate to ~750 in the autumn.
 If you start the season with 200 mites then levels are predicted to reach ~5000 in the following summer.
 The colony will almost certainly die that season or the next.
-There’s a more detailed account of the consequence of winter brood rearing and the level of mite infestation written by Eric McArthur and reproduced on the Montgomeryshire BKA website that’s worth reading.
+There’s a more detailed account of the consequence of winter brood rearing and the level of mite infestation written by Eric McArthur and reproduced on the Montgomeryshire BKA website (no longer online, apologies) that’s worth reading.

 ¶ The cumulative (year upon year) effect of late summer treatment with no midwinter treatment has been discussed previously.
 I’ll simply re-post the relevant figure here – 5 years of bee (in blue, left axis) and mite (in red, right axis) numbers with only one treatment per season applied in late September.
 Within two years the higher mite numbers that are present at the start of the year reproduce to dangerously high levels.